deckhouse/virtualization/docs/USER_GUIDE.md

 ## Introduction

-This guide is intended for users of the Deckhouse virtualization module and describes how to create and modify resources that are available for creation in projects and cluster namespaces.
+This guide is intended for users of the `virtualization` module in the Deckhouse ecosystem and describes the procedure for creating and modifying resources that are available for creation in cluster projects and namespaces.

 ## Quick start on creating a VM